maswiebe/maswiebe.github.io/assets/cook_reanalysis.md

 [^5]: Table 9 uses application-year data to match Black and white patents, then aggregates over time.

+[^6]: Since the main conclusions are for Black inventors, I focus on Column 3.
-[^6]: Cook does not have application-year time series data for white patents.
+    Also, Cook's replication package does not have application-year time series data for white patents.

 [^7]: Cook's Table 6 incorrectly shows the lynching estimates in Columns 2 and 3 as being significant at the 5% level, when the p-values are larger than 0.05.